hungdojan/FIT_CTF/README.md

 ## Documentation
 Tool's documentation will be periodically updated on the project's [documentation page](https://hungdojan.github.io/FIT_CTF/click-commands.html).

+The generated man pages are located in `./docs/man/` directory.

 ## Contribution and Feedback
 Feel free to create new issues, suggest new features, or create a pull request.